laynz28/Hin-VC/README.md

 ## 📄 License 📄

-This project is released under the `INCU` license.
+This project is released under the `Mit` license.
 For more details, please check the license file.
 For further questions feel free to contact Ilaria.